NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 4.md

 With many such parables He was speaking the word to them, so far as they were able to hear it;

 ###### 34
-and He did not speak to them without a parable; but He was explaining everything privately to His own disciples.Jesus Stills the Sea
+and He did not speak to them without a parable; but He was explaining everything privately to His own disciples.

+### Jesus Stills the Sea

 ###### 35
 On that day, when evening came, He *said to them, **"Let us go over to the other side."**